GENI-NSF/geni-tools/README.txt

  $ src/gch.py -r <ch-cert.pem or trusted_roots_dir/> \
    	      -c ch-cert.pem -k ch-key.pem -g geni_aggregates

- The -r argument could be a file with the GCF CH certificate.
+ The optional -r argument could be a file with the GCF CH certificate.
  If you want to allow users from other Clearinghouses to make calls on this clearinghouse, install their root certificates too.
  To support this, it should be a directory with all trusted / federated